-Impact USS-1: The proposed project would not generate a demand for increased water services over that which is currently produced in the area and would not result in a need for additional water supplies or facilities.
+Impact USS-1: The proposed project could result in the generation of a demand for increased water services over that which is currently produced in the area and would result in a need for additional water supplies or facilities.

 The SOIA Area contains primarily agricultural land uses and currently requires minimal municipal water services.
 The proposed SOIA includes no specific land use plan.
 Existing service providers are expected to continue the current level of service.
-Addition of the SOIA Area would cause no additional immediate demand for municipal water service, water supplies, and infrastructure.
+Approval of the SOIA would cause no additional immediate demand for municipal water service, water supplies, and infrastructure.

-Possible growth of the area will require adequate planning for long-term growth.
-The proposed SOIA will provide direction to municipal water service providers about the location and extent of the City's growth.
-This will allow the provider to conduct long-term planning to ensure adequate services and infrastructure are available.
-Future actions may include the expansion of the service provider's SOI.
+Future development of the SOIA Area will require adequate planning for long-term growth.
+The proposed SOIA will provide direction to municipal water service providers about the location and extent of the City's anticipated growth.
+This will allow providers to conduct long-term planning to ensure adequate services and infrastructure are available.
+As described below, future actions to urbanize the SOIA Area would require the expansion of the SCWA boundaries.
 Further, as identified above, Elk Grove General Plan Policy PF-23 requires the City to coordinate with independent public service providers, such as the SCWA, in developing financial and service planning strategies.

 SCWA is the most likely municipal water service provider for future residents in the SOIA Area.
 SCWA would need to plan for, annex, and extend infrastructure and services to fully serve the entire SOIA Area.
+Changes in the service area of SCWA are not subject to LAFCo purview.